vfayosp/project_aidl2022/README.md

 Then, the NDCG is the DCG normalized by the IDCG so the value is between 0 and 1.

 ![image](https://user-images.githubusercontent.com/93614965/156443885-32be2840-b528-49a2-b5c1-f88740ffb243.png)

+# Experiment setup, model approaches and results.

+## Protein-drug

+The models explained above where applied to the Protein-Drug dataset to buld up a recommender system able to recommend drugs starting from a target.

+* First aproach: Factorization machines model computing embeddings just as a linear layer.
+* Second approach: Factorization machines computing embedings with GCN, to take advantage of the interaction between nodes.
+* Finally, in order to capture interaction higher than second order, the attention layer was applied.

+The attention layer did not show major improvements.
+The obtained results are showed below:

 # Results